uktrade/lite-permissions-finder-archive/docs/EXPORT.md

 * Software
 * Technical information

-### Physical goods
 The physical goods flow is the "simplest" of the three sub journeys and covers all key interactions with external services.
 To start this journey, select `Physical Goods` on the page tiled `Are you exporting goods, software or technical information?`

 ### Searching for physical goods
 You should now be on page titled `Describe your item`.
-This page allows the user to enter search terms into the given input fields, these terms are then forwarded onto the `/search` endpoint of the [lite-search-management](https://github.com/uktrade/lite-search-management) service via the
+This page allows the user to enter terms describing their physical good into the given input fields, which are then used as search terms, forwarded onto the `/search` endpoint of the [lite-search-management](https://github.com/uktrade/lite-search-management) service via the `SearchServiceClient`.
-`SearchServiceClient`.

 This endpoint returns a list of control codes which "match" the supplied search terms.
-The `GET` request may look like `/search?term=imaging&amp;goodsType=physical` which can return the response:
+The `GET` request may look like `/search?term=imaging&goodsType=physical` which can return the response:
 ```json
 {
     "results": [